I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 As perennial plants, hydrangeas go dormant during winter, only to come back to life again in spring.
 The way you prepare your hydrangea for winter (e.g. pruning or winter protection) will determine how well your hydrangea will do in the next season.

-If your hydrangea is cold tolerant and winters aren’t frosty in your area, all you need to do is wait for spring to come to see your hydrangea coming back with new growths, lush foliage, and impressive blooms.
+If your hydrangea is cold-tolerant and winters aren’t frosty in your area, all you need to do is wait for spring to come to see your hydrangea coming back with new growth, lush foliage, and impressive blooms.

 Leave a Comment